 Paralysis injuries can be life-altering, and when another person’s negligence causes them, legal action should be taken.
 However, it can be difficult to pursue these claims and prove that another party was responsible without skilled Florida paralysis injury lawyers.
-Our team of attorneys at Kogan & DiSalvo could help injured individuals navigate this complex process and set their minds at ease, allowing them to focus on their recovery.
+Our team of catastrophic injury attorneys at Kogan & DiSalvo could help injured individuals navigate this complex process and set their minds at ease, allowing them to focus on their recovery.

 Paralysis can result from in almost any severe accident because any type of incident can place great strain on a person’s spinal cord and vertebral column.
 Significant forces that twist, pull, or crush this vital part of the central nervous system may cause spinal cord damage that results in paralysis.
 Some common examples of these incidents may include: